Hardi-St/MobaLedLib/README.md

   - Servo and stepper motors
   - Charlieplexing light signals
   - Power devices
+  - DMX
+- Control with DCC, Selectrix or LNet protocol
 - Additional module to read 80 and more switches with 10 signal wires
 - Stand-alone operation or networked with other components possible